At 34, Toni Bauer seemed to have it all.

 But even then, something was missing, and in her heart of hearts, she knew it.

 “I thought I could get by just by going through the motions,” she says — meaning she hoped she could get by that way.
-Lean Eaters learn to call this the “difficult-easy.”
+Precision Nutrition Coaching clients learn to call this the “difficult-easy.”
 And difficult-easy will only take a person so far.

 Digging deep was tough.
 Really tough.